FLIGHT CENTRE TRAVEL GROUP LIMITED

 Additional information on the roles and responsibilities of the Remuneration and Nomination Committee are set out in the Remuneration and Nomination Committee Charter.

-Directors’ attendance records, as well as the number of times the Remuneration and Nomination Committee met throughout the 2013/2014 financial year, are reported in the annual report's Meetings of Directors section.
+The composition of the Remuneration and Nomination Committee, the Directors’ attendance records, as well as the number of times the Remuneration and Nomination Committee met throughout the 2015/2016 financial year, are reported in the annual report's Meetings of Directors section.

 Independence and materiality

-Four out of FLT’s five directors are independent directors including the chairman.
+All of FLT’s non executive directors are independent directors including the chairman.
 An independent director is independent of management and free of any business or other relationship that could materially interfere with the exercise of the director's unfettered and independent judgment.
 Materiality is assessed on a case-by-case basis from the perspective of both the company and the director concerned.

-The board believes the current non-executive directors, , Gary Smith, John Eales, Cassandra Kelly and Robert Baker, are independent having regard to the indicia in Box 2.3 of the ASX Corporate Governance Principles and Recommendations.
+The board believes Gary Smith, John Eales, Cassandra Kelly (resigned 2/8/16) and Robert Baker, are independent having regard to the indicia in Box 2.3 of the ASX Corporate Governance Principles and Recommendations.
 While businesses which certain directors have an interest in supply product or services to FLT, they are not of a material quantum to those businesses, nor to FLT, to affect the non-executive directors’ independence.

 The roles of chairman and managing director are exercised by different individuals, being Gary Smith and Graham Turner respectively.